 1.3 - INSTALLING WORKSHEET IN YOUR PC

-Worksheet is a Java standalone tool that can be easily installed in personal computers (PCs) with at least 2GB of RAM and Java JRE (Java Runtime Environment) version 6 or superior installed.
+Worksheet is a Java application that can be easily installed on PCs with at least 2GB of RAM and that have installed the Java Runtime Environment (Java JDK) version 11 or above.

-To check if you already have a JRE installed on your computer:
+To check if you already have a JDK installed, open a command line interface and type:

 $ java -version